 About Avon Park

-Just a mile from Stratford, many people choose to holiday at Avon Park for its close proximity to a variety of heritage.
+Just a mile from Stratford, many people choose to holiday here for its close proximity to a variety of heritage.
 However, the park itself also brings in many new homeowners and holidaymakers by virtue of its own facilities and modern comforts.
 It is one of three major parks within the Stratford Parks estate.
 The owners are well-versed in holiday park management, and new owners can therefore rest easy knowing they are buying with a very safe pair of hands.
-Avon Park is a triplet alongside Rayford and Riverside parks, all of which stand alongside the majestic River Avon – hence the name.
+This is a triplet park alongside Rayford and Riverside parks, all of which stand alongside the majestic River Avon hence the name.

 There are also bowling green and play park facilities between the three parks.
 This means that the resort should appeal to people of all ages.
 There is always plenty here to keep couples, families and solo travellers amused during their stay.
 You can even choose to moor up a boat if you wish to traverse the midlands waterways at your own pace.

 Modern facilities and luxury pitches will also appeal to those holidaymakers who want to invest in their own comfortable standards in the region.
-Rather than book in at B&Bs close to Stratford Upon Avon, new homeowners will always have access to homes away from home.
+Rather than book in at B&Bs, new homeowners will always have access to homes away from home.
 Properties are well-maintained and there is even a full laundry on-site.
-Therefore, no matter how long people choose to stay at Avon Park, even their everyday needs are attended to.
+Therefore, no matter how long people choose to stay, even their everyday needs are attended to.

-Avon Park properties promise to offer fantastic footholds in the region.
+The properties promise to offer fantastic footholds in the region.
 Waterside walks and boat journeys beckon, as do clear transport links to other cities and towns in the wider counties.
-Avon Park’s ownership is also always on site to help visitors and holidaymakers with any concerns they may have.
+The ownership is also always on site to help visitors and holidaymakers with any concerns they may have.
 Many choose to discuss holiday ideas with park owners before they arrive.
 However, there should be plenty of opportunities for new owners to get out and explore the region under their own steam.

 Avon Park is in a superb location, close to the A46 for visitors and new owners to head to and from.
 However, as mentioned, staying here doesn't mean people will experience the noise and bustle from main roads.
 It is a short drive or public ride from main connections, meaning there is a fantastic balance of peaceful living and modern convenience.